How To Ship Petrochemical Separators

 Handling Specifications

-• Centre of Gravity: Precise location, ideally with a diagram.
-This is critical for safe lifting and transport.
+• Centre of Gravity: Provide the precise location of the centre of gravity, ideally with a diagram.
+This information is critical for safe lifting and transport, preventing instability and potential accidents.

-• Lifting Points: Number, location (with diagram), and weight capacity of each lifting point.
+• Lifting Points: Specify the number, location (with diagram), and weight capacity of each lifting point.
 These should be clearly marked on the separator itself.
+Using designated lifting points ensures even weight distribution and prevents structural damage.

 Transportation